Euclid preparation. XCII. Controlling angular systematics in the Euclid spectroscopic galaxy sample: Modelling angular systematics in power spectrum measurements

 We thus run {\pypelid} on the full Flagship catalogue, placing the octant on the sky so as to minimise the area heavily obscured by the MW.
-We assumed constant noise and exposure time, then computed the average galaxy detection probability in 10 bins in $f$, 90 bins in $z$, and 3 bins in $E(B-V)$, and then constructed a table that gives the detection probability already marginalised over galaxy properties, using the detection model of Eq.~(\ref{eq:sigmoid}) shown in Fig.~\ref{fig:detmodel}.
+We assumed constant noise and exposure time, then computed the average galaxy detection probability in 10 bins in $f$, 90 bins in $z$, and 3 bins in $E(B-V)$ MW reddening, and then constructed a table that gives the detection probability already marginalised over galaxy properties, using the detection model of Eq.~(\ref{eq:sigmoid}) shown in Fig.~\ref{fig:detmodel}.
 The tabulated detection probability is thus a numerical representation of the MVM.
-Here it is convenient to use for $f$ the flux of the {\ha} line {\it after} correction for extinction; in this way the effect of reddening is only to effectively shift the multivariate distribution of galaxy properties we are marginalising over.
+Here it is convenient to use for $f$ the flux of the {\ha} line after correction for extinction; in this way the effect of reddening is only to effectively shift the multivariate distribution of galaxy properties we are marginalising over.
 Since the dependence of S/N on exposure time $t_{\rm exp}$ and noise level $N$ is predictable, the detection probability can be rescaled to any value of these variables.

-The fine binning in redshift was applied to be able to follow sharp features connected to the entry of a line in the red grism; the only significant feature we find is a jump in detection probability at $z=1.42$, when the {\oiiib} line enters the red grism.
+The fine binning in redshift was applied to be able to follow sharp features connected to the entry of a line in the red grism; the only significant feature we find is a jump in detection probability at $z=1.42$, when the {\oiiib} line enters the red grism (this causes the jump in number density of correct galaxies seen later in Sect.~\ref{sec:shuffled}).
 To avoid sample variance being propagated to the MVM, for each combination of values of $f$, $t_{\rm exp}$, $N$, and $E(B-V)$, the detection probability was smoothed in redshift by applying a Gaussian smoothing over five $\Delta z=0.01$ bins,\footnote{ To avoid border effects, the data vector to be smoothed was linearly extrapolated beyond the nominal redshift range by 15 bins before being smoothed. } and this was done separately below and above $z=1.42$, so as not to smooth the jump.
 Figure~\ref{fig:lut} shows the tabulated detection probability as a function of $z$, $f$, $t_{\rm exp}$, and $N$, for relevant combinations of the other parameters; in this figure the exposure time is given as a multiple of the exposure time of a single dispersed dither, 547 s.